jeff-fantastic/png-to-ascii/README.md

 # build
 png-to-ascii requires **Maven** to build.
 Maven is provided in many package managers, but can also be found [here](https://maven.apache.org/download.cgi).
 Further dependencies (such as JavaFX) will be provided to you through Maven.
 To build png-to-ascii, run the following command:
 ```
+# To build and run
 $ mvn clean javafx:run
+# To just build
+$ mvn clean javafx:jlink
 ```